×

 Eligible students are nominated and screened by their schools.
 At each high school the principal and guidance departments receive information and application materials and can advise students concerning local procedures.
 High schools are urged to widely publicize the Summer Scholars Program and the opportunities it provides.
 Each school has also been asked to form a committee to assure broad participation in the important identification phase of the selection process.
 Nominations will be made on the basis of program criteria.

 Students who are interested in the program should contact their high school Guidance Office for further information.
 Once nominated, all candidates will be carefully screened.
 Final selections will be made by the selection committee.
-Students and their families will be notified of their acceptance the week of April 6, 2020.

-Participation Standards
+Program Dates and Participation Standards

 The Summer Scholars Program is a concentrated academic experience.
 Classes and enrichment activities are scheduled throughout the program.
 The Summer Scholars Program is designed to challenge students.
 The students are expected to meet the challenge.